akashacms/akasharender/guide/documents/2-setup.html.md

 </html>
 ```

+The double file extension is a convention in AkashaRender meant to indicate

+* _filename.css.less_: The file is first compiled from LESS, and is output as CSS to: _filename.css_
+* _filename.html.ejs_: The file is rendered with EJS, and is output as HTML to: _filename.html_
+* _filename.html.md_: The file is rendered with Markdown, and is output as HTML to: _filename.html_

-This demonstrates two types of content inclusion, using EJS.
-Because the template file name ends with `.html.ejs`, it'll produce an HTML file after rendering with EJS.
+The template file demonstrates two types of content inclusion, using EJS.
 With `<%= title %>` we are inserting a metadata value with interpolation such that any HTML tags get encoded.
 However with `<%- content %>` the metadata value is not encoded, so that any HTML tags are copied verbatim.

 The `content` variable is special in that it's the result of the previous rendering.
 All other values we might include come from the frontmatter.